 How we collect your personal information

-We collect your information when you decide to interact with us, make a donation, and receive support services and products.
+We collect your information when you decide to interact with us, sign up to our mailing list, make a donation, undertake fundraising efforts and receive support services and products.
 We also collect information about your computer to look at how our audience use our website, so that we can offer the best possible experience.
 Information collected includes your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths.

 Purpose and lawful reasons for processing your data